dcos-terraform/terraform-azurerm-dcos/docs/DESTROY.md

 # Destroy Cluster

-You can shutdown/destroy all resources from your environment by running this command below:
+Use the following command to shutdown/destroy all resources from your environment.

 ```bash
 terraform destroy